The Braver Grant

 ~ Charles Braver ~

 How much is the grant?
-Students will receive stipends to help cover any costs of eating out, attending cultural events, and seeking out interesting local experiences (including language clubs, hobby clubs, teaching or volunteering opportunities, etc.).
-Students must write about their experiences (usually .5 - 1 page) and publish the writing on Students Abroad.
-A total of 15 entries may be made for any given session (summer, fall, or spring).
-Each of these entries is awarded a $30 stipend, with an additional $50 paid upon publication of the 15th entry.
-Thus, a maximum of $500 may be paid out during any one session to any one student.
+Students will receive stipends to help cover any costs of eating out, attending cultural events, art exhibitions, and/or seeking out interesting local experiences (including language clubs, hobby clubs, teaching or volunteering opportunities, etc.).
+Students must write about their experiences (usually .5 - 1 page) and publish the writing on Students Abroad or ArtInRussia.org.
+A minimum of 4 entries must be completed and a maximum of 15 entries may be made for any given session (summer, fall, or spring).
+Each eligible entry is awarded a $30 stipend, with an additional $50 paid upon publication of the 15th entry.
+Thus, $500 may be awarded for 15 entries during any one session to any one student.
 The stipend is payable on a monthly basis upon publication of the related material.

 Who is eligible?
-Any student applying a standard SRAS study abroad program may apply for this grant.
+Any student applying or participating on a standard SRAS study abroad program may apply for this grant.

 How do I apply?

-Describe, in 1-2 pages, why you want to study a foreign language and why gaining knowledge of that language will be important to your professional, personal, or academic plans.
+Describe, in at least one paragraph, why you want to study a foreign language and why gaining knowledge of that language will be important to your professional, personal, or academic plans.

-Send the essay, a resume, letter of recommendation,* and one research paper of more than 10 pages from a college-level class to Josh Wilson, SRAS Assistant Director, at firstname.lastname@example.org
+Send the two pieces of writing (from steps two and three above), your resume, and one research paper 7 to 35 pages long from a college-level class to Josh Wilson, SRAS Assistant Director, at firstname.lastname@example.org

-** Questions about this grant may also be addressed to email@example.com.
+What if I have questions?
+Questions about this grant may be addressed to email@example.com.

 DEADLINES are listed on our